Blaisorblade/pdbp.github.io/index.md

 belong to the same `package pdbp.program`.

-`trait Program` is a *type class* that will be explained later in this document.
+`trait Program` is a *type class* that is explained later in this document.
 `trait Program` *declares* the *programming capabilities* of *program descriptions*.

 We often write *program* instead of *program description*.

 Note that we were a bit sloppy by not showing `[>-->[- _, + _]]`.

-`trait Function`, `trait Composition`, `trait Construction` and `trait Condition` will be explained later in this section.
+`trait Function`, `trait Composition`, `trait Construction` and `trait Condition` are explained later in this section.
-`trait Aggregation` will be explained later in this document.
+`trait Aggregation` is explained later in this document.

 Note that, again, we were a bit sloppy by not showing `[>-->]`.